viksa98/variational_spyct/README.md

-Bayes_spyct is a research prototype that extends Oblique Predictive Clustering Trees (SPYCTs) with full Bayesian treatment and Monte-Carlo uncertainty estimation.
+Extension of Oblique Predictive Clustering Trees (SPYCTs) with full Bayesian treatment and Monte-Carlo uncertainty estimation.

-It provides:
+The code provides:

 * `Spyct`  – a fast, deterministic variant trained with stochastic gradient descent.
 * `VSpyct` – a Bayesian version that learns a posterior distribution over split parameters using variational inference.
 At prediction time the model performs Monte-Carlo sampling which allows you to inspect both mean predictions and their epistemic uncertainty.